Bachelor of Social Work

 - Renowned faculty: The School of Social Work’s faculty are recognized nationally as experts in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.

-Students in the degree program complete 120 credits, including 54 credits of professional courses in social work.
-You can complete the BSW program full-time or part-time.
+Students in the on-site BSW program complete 120 credits of coursework, including 54 credits of professional courses in social work.
+You can complete the in-person BSW program full time in two years or part time in four years.